majekw/blockbackup/README.md

 When enabled, chunks are also compressed.
 There are 2 modes of operation:
 - compression on the fly (-z).
 In this mode chunks are compressed while blocks are being read.
 Number of compression threads could be specified by -n option.
-Using number od thread two or even three times greater then number of cores could give almost disk speed processing.
+Using number of threads two or even three times greater than number of cores could give almost disk speed processing.
 - compression after whole disk is imaged (-za).
 This option is to decrease access disk duration to as short as possible.
 Whole compression is done after reading all data from disk.

-Note on chunk size: while default 128KB is safe value, better performance can be achieved using larger chunks (2-4MB).
+Note on chunk size: default is 1MB which is reasonable good value.
+For better performance try using larger chunks, but it may impact deduplication efficiency.

 __Blockrestore__:
 - has chunk size autodetect
 - zip/nozip autodetect
 - two modes of operation:
  - normal (slow) mode where disk offset is calculated for every chunk.
-Using this mode it's possible to restore only part of backup (depending on directory contents).
+By using this mode it's possible to restore only part of backup (depending on directory contents).
  - fast mode, where all chunks are sorted and then piped to one _dd_ process, so it's fast, but can't handle incomplete backups with some files missing.